SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie shows back up with Fluttershy and smiles.

-"Sorry I had to leave you, got a sudden Pinkie Sense that I needed to figure out."
+"Sorry I had to leave you, I got a sudden Pinkie Sense that I needed to figure out."

-"Oh, okay.
-I'm glad you're okay, you scared me for a minute."
+"Oh, okay!
+I'm glad you're okay, I was worried about you!"

 "I'll fill the next basket, you can take a break."